The Mean field equation on the Tate curve

 A standard approach to constructing the Green’s function employs the spectrum of the operator $D$ and its eigenfunctions.
-When $m=1$, the fundamental domain is a locally compact group, allowing us to obtain its spectrum and eigenfunctions via characters, some of these works have been established in \cite{huang2026glimpseultrametricspectrum}.
-We extend the results to the general $m$ case through zero extension although the operator $D$ is a nonlocal operator, and make minor modifications in the case when the eigenvalue is zero.
-Using orthogonality of the characters, we express the Green's function as a finite sum, the resulting formula differs form that in \cite{huang2025greensfunctiontatecurve} and is more convenient for computation and interpretation.
+When $m=1$, the fundamental domain is a locally compact group, allowing us to obtain its spectrum and eigenfunctions via characters.
+Part of this analysis was already carried out in \cite{huang2026glimpseultrametricspectrum}.
+We extend these results to the general $m$ case through zero extension, although the operator $D$ is a nonlocal, and we make minor modifications for the case where the eigenvalue is zero.
+Using orthogonality of the characters, we express the Green's function as a finite sum, which differs from the series formula in \cite{huang2025greensfunctiontatecurve} and is more convenient for computation and interpretation.